1 Introducing SpaDES with a dummy ecological model

 Figure 1.3: Module diagram showing module inter-dependencies with object names.

-We run the simulation using the spades function, which takes the output of the simInit, executes the already scheduled init events, which schedule the remainder of the events.
-We passed debug = TRUE so that spades prints the events as they are being executed.
+We use debug = TRUE so that spades prints the events as they are being executed.
 In case something fails, this helps diagnosing where the issue occurred.

 Code